lukdav/RUD-Band/README.md

 - A selection of photographs from live shows will give the user a feel of the band's level of performance.
 - Two videos of live performances will be included to give the user direct access to content.

-#### Yet to be Implemented
 The Contact page:
-- Has yet to be addressed but is planned to be completed in the future.
-- It will include a method of contacting the band and its management via a contact form.
+- It will provide a method of contacting the band and its management via a contact form.
-- Contact details of Management may also be included.

 Sign Up button:
-- A sign up to become a member may be included to enhance the user experience by providing exclusive content.
+- A sign up to become a member is included on larger devices to enhance the user experience by providing exclusive content upon becoming a member.
 - The sign up form will open in a modal.

+#### Yet to be Implemented

+Sign up form:
+- The sign up form will also be provided on mobile devices.

 A Member's page:
 - will provide exclusive content to users who have signed up.